wildthink/autobox/README.md

 	id boxedNil = autobox(nil);
 	id anObject = autobox(value);

-We can add in the $(…) and overload macro to make it succinct syntax.
-And provide our own Autobox Class to give us a hook into the construction of said objects are we are off and running.
-This just works with typedefs (like enums) as we would expect.
+The $(…) and overload macro are supplied to make the syntax more succinct.
+Internally, they help provide the Autobox Class a way to generate hooks into the construction of said objects.

 	#define $(...) autobox(__VA_ARGS__)
 	#define overload __attribute__((overloadable))